Clarendon County, South Carolina: 2000 census

-As of the 2010 United States Census, there were 34,971 people living in the county.
+At the 2000 census, there were 34,971 people living in the county.
 50.4% were Black or African American, 44.0% White, 0.6% Asian, 0.2% Native American, 1.2% of some other race and 0.8% of two or more races.
 2.6% were Hispanic or Latino (of any race).

 The population has only slightly increased since 1920; only 20 percent compared to 71 percent for South Carolina.
 From 1920 to 1930 and from 1950 to 1970, there were significant declines in population, 16 percent and 26 percent, respectively.
 In part these declines reflected the Great Migration of African Americans out of the South, to seek better jobs, education and living opportunities.

 As seen in the Table, the growing majority of the population of Clarendon County is Black or African American (50.4%).
 This reflects historic settlement patterns when the area had been developed for commodity agriculture and large plantations.
 In the 21st century, 27.9 percent of the State of South Carolina is Black or African; White or Caucasians comprise 45 percent of the population in Clarendon County and 60 percent in South Carolina, respectively.

 In regard to education, 13.4% of the population had bachelor's degree, which is approximately 10% less than the state of South Carolina.
 There is a higher percentage of elderly, aged 65 and older, in Clarendon County in comparison to South Carolina, 17.6% and 14.1%, respectively.
 The population of Clarendon County is stationary in the area; more than 90% of the population has been living in the same house for at least a year.
 The median household income is $33,355, approximately $10,000 less than the median for the State of South Carolina.

 Government and politics

 Clarendon County was once, like most of the Deep South, a Democratic stronghold at the beginning of the 20th century.
 The county became considerably more competitive following the end of World War II, with Republican candidate Dwight D. Eisenhower obtaining 68.5% in 1952, up from a mere 1% in 1948 for the Republican Party.
 However, after Jimmy Carter swept the Deep South and Clarendon in 1976, the county became a Democratic stronghold once again but by much narrower margins than at the beginning of the century, consistently hovering above the 50% marker by only a handful of digits until the 2020 election when Republican candidate Donald Trump became the first Republican candidate to win the county since Richard Nixon in 1972 by a narrow 111 vote margin.
+Trump would win Clarendon again in 2024, this time by a margin of over 12%.